 Reclined Butterfly / Supta Baddha Konasana (Beginner-Intermediate)

 Lie on your back with the soles of your feet together and knees falling open.
 Gravity works differently here.
 It pulls your knees toward the floor while your back is fully supported.
-Honestly, this might be the most relaxing variation.
+This might be the most relaxing variation.
 It's great for bedtime stretching, and it's perfect if you struggle to keep your spine upright in the seated version.
 Place pillows under your knees if the stretch feels like too much.

 Forward Fold Butterfly (Intermediate)